postcss/postcss/docs/api.md

 error.file //=> 'a.sass'
 ```

-PostCSS will use input source map to detect origin place of error.
-If you wrote
+PostCSS will use input source map to detect the original error location.
+If
-Sass file, then compile it to CSS and put to PostCSS, PostCSS will show
+you wrote a Sass file, then compiled it to CSS and parsed it with PostCSS,
-position in origin Sass file.
+PostCSS will show the original position in the Sass file.

 If you need position in PostCSS input (for example, to debug previous compiler),
 you can use `error.generated.file`.